Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Behr has built a solid reputation for delivering high-quality results without the premium price tag, and the test results back it up.
 Consumer Reports consistently gives top marks to Behr Ultra Exterior and Behr Marquee Exterior, highlighting their fantastic resistance to fading, cracking, and mildew.
 This is a huge plus for us in the Pacific Northwest, where our homes face everything from damp, gray winters to surprisingly sunny summers.
 Behr offers that sweet spot of proven performance and affordability, making it a go-to choice for homeowners who want a beautiful, long-lasting finish that protects their residential siding investment.

-Clark+Kensington: The Best Value
+Clark+Kensington: Your Best Bet for Value

 If you’re looking for the best bang for your buck, Clark+Kensington is a clear winner.
 At around $50 per gallon, it’s a highly affordable option that doesn’t ask you to compromise on quality.
 In fact, it scores higher than some of its more expensive competitors, making it an excellent value proposition.
 This brand is ideal for larger projects where paint costs can quickly add up or for homeowners who want a reliable, durable finish while keeping a close eye on the budget.
 Choosing a high-value paint like this means you can allocate more of your resources to other parts of your exterior project, like installing new windows or making repairs.